mlukaszek/evdipp/README.md

 Note that both the `example` app, and the Qt `monitorsim` client expect an input file with an EDID of a monitor that they should connect to evdi (which acts like a virtual graphics adapter that you need to connect to it).
 They will still run without it, but will use a hard-coded, single mode (800x600) EDID, which will reduce your possibilities - for example, you will not be able to change display modes for the virtual screen as it will only have one mode available.

-You can get an EDID from any monitor you have (see `/sys/class/drm/*/edid`), or source it from the net - for example from [Google's autotest project](https://chromium.googlesource.com/chromiumos/third_party/autotest/+/master/server/site_tests/display_Resolution/test_data/edids).
+You can get an EDID from any monitor you have (see `ls -la /sys/class/drm/*/edid`), or source it from the net - for example from
+[Google's autotest project](https://chromium.googlesource.com/chromiumos/third_party/autotest/+/master/server/site_tests/display_Resolution/test_data/edids).
 Note however that the EDIDs you use must be valid - and many are not.
 EVDI refuses EDIDs with invalid checksums, connection attempts will fail with `Invalid argument` error reported by the libevdi library.